 I’ve always wondered about the expression “famous for being famous.”
 It seems to denote someone or something with no intrinsic appeal but with a high level of self-replicating buzz or hype.
 I can think of examples of famous people and things that seemingly don’t deserve to be famous, but what has always puzzled me is how that buzz about nothing gets started.
 In other words, how could I become famous for being famous?
 If it’s true that there’s no such thing as bad publicity, maybe it would be fun to be famous for being famous.
-Not “Joe Kissell the famous author” or even “Joe Kissell the famous curator of Interesting Things” but just “Joe Kissell the Famous.”
+Not “Joe Kissell the famous author” but just “Joe Kissell the Famous.”
 Sure, all things being equal, I’d prefer to be known as smart and talented, but notoriety itself can be useful.

 The stretch of highway with the drive-through trees also has a number of other cheesy tourist attractions—a giant, talking statue of Paul Bunyan (along with Babe the blue ox), a larger-than-life Bigfoot carved from a redwood, and other silly gimmicks, all of which exist mainly to drive business for gift shops and restaurants.
-The last time I drove through northern California, I decided to throw common sense to the wind and indulge in some kitsch.
+On one drive through northern California, I decided to throw common sense to the wind and indulge in some kitsch.
 So when I saw the signs advertising the Famous One-Log House, I knew I’d have to stop and see what it was all about.

 Home Is Where the Log Is